Stefano Bollani: 2010–present

+In 2024, the collaboration with Lorenzo Hengeller was important in Il pianerottolo (tracks Frasi fatte – Cantieri – Disaccordi – Il giorno dell’amore) and in 2025 he collaborated with Christian Mascetta in Ricami (track Il suono di casa mia).

 Other projects

-Bollani wrote and hosted various Italian radio and TV shows: Il Dottor Djembè (Radio Rai 3, 2006-2012), Sostiene Bollani (Rai 3, 2001 and 2013), L'importante è avere un piano (Rai 1, 2016), and Via dei Matti nº0 (Rai 3, 2021-2022).
+Bollani wrote and hosted various Italian radio and TV shows: Il Dottor Djembè (Radio Rai 3, 2006–2012), Sostiene Bollani (Rai 3, 2001 and 2013), L'importante è avere un piano (Rai 1, 2016), and Via dei Matti nº0 (Rai 3, 2021–2022).

 Bollani has also worked in theater, both as musician-actor and as composer.
 During the 2015/2016 season he co-wrote, co-directed and acted in La regina Dada with his partner Valentina Cenni.

 Bollani has published several books, including the novel La sindrome di Brontolo (2006) and three works on the world of music: L'America di Renato Carosone (2004), Parliamo di musica (2013) and Il monello, il guru, l'alchimista e altre storie di musicisti (2015).

 There is also a cartoon character based on Bollani, named Paperefano Bolletta, who appeared for the first time in the Italian version of the Disney magazine, Donald Duck pocket books (Topolino), on 22 September 2009.

+Il tempo della stravaganza is his latest book released in March 2025.